jawerty/Timeline-Cleaner/README.md

 ## Download / Install

 For now I'm just releasing X Timeline Cleaner on this github.
-You can unpack this folder directly in the chrome://extensions tab or [download the crx](https://github.com/jawerty/X-Timeline-Cleaner/raw/refs/heads/main/dist/timeline-cleaner-v1.0.crx) and drag into the extensions tab.
+You can unpack this folder directly in the chrome://extensions tab or [download the crx](https://github.com/jawerty/X-Timeline-Cleaner/raw/refs/heads/main/dist/timeline-cleaner-v1.0.crx) and drag onto that same extensions tab.
 For any security concerns all of the code is here for you to review under the MIT license.

 ## Features
 <p align="center">